videoDAC/livepeer-gateway/hosted-setup.md

 ## Hosted Setup

-A Livepeer Broadcaster can be deployed on a hosted server.
+A Livepeer Gateway can be deployed on a hosted server.
 For this guide it is assumed that this hosted server is running Linux (Ubuntu).

 [Return to main page](./README.md#next-steps)

-### Livepeer Broadcaster Access Options
+### Livepeer Gateway Access Options

-It is necessary to configure Livepeer Broadcaster appropriately, in order to allow required remote access to the server.
+It is necessary to configure Livepeer Gateway appropriately, in order to allow required remote access to the server.

 #### Local publish and consume only (no remote access)

-When starting Livepeer Broadcaster, run the following command:
+When starting Livepeer Gateway, run the following command:
 ```
 ./livepeer \
-        -broadcaster \
+        -gateway \
         -rtmpAddr 127.0.0.1:1935 \
         -httpAddr 127.0.0.1:8935
 ```
 _Note: this command is technically equivalent to running the same command without `-rtmpAddr` or `-httpAddr` flags, as these are the default options.
 They are explicitly included here for illustrative purposes only._

-Livepeer Broadcaster will _only allow content to be published and consumed on the hosted server itself_:
+Livepeer Gateway will _only allow content to be published and consumed on the hosted server itself_:

 |        | publish | consume |
 |--------|:-------:|:-------:|